jmbredenberg/Mafia-rules/README.md

 ###Frame a Townsperson: (3 uses)

 Choose a player X and a player Y. From now on, all investigations asking "Did player X kill player Y?" will return an answer of yes.
 Note that if W killed Y, an investigation of "Did W kill Y?" will also return an answer of yes.
+This ability will not affect Gay Knight investigations.

 ###Plant Evidence: (2 uses)